redLikely to cause

 Toxic To Humans & Animals, priority yellow

-Irritates the Skin – Can cause irritation or serious damage to the skin.
+Skin Irritation – Irritation or serious damage to the skin.

-Irritates the Eyes – Can cause irritation or serious damage to the eye.
+Eye Irritation – Irritation or serious damage to the eyes.

 Chronic (Long Term) Effects